-Care to take a stroll down search lane?
-The history of past SEO efforts attempts to reach the peak of Google’s search results recurring history of trial, error, and algorithm updates, which drew the attention of Googlebot.
+The past SEO efforts attempt to reach the peak of Google’s search results recurring history of trial, error, and algorithm updates, which drew the attention of Googlebot.

 With their past SEO efforts, Googlebot would grace them with its presence; whereas today the bot will find websites so long as others link to them naturally.
 In those days (early 1990’s), PageRank was much simpler than it is today.
 Links, the fuel that drives a website’s PageRank, could be bought and sold and Google did not mind.
 Then came the search engine boom, when online marketers found out what a gold mine search engine technology is.

 Aside from widespread link spamming, there also arose META keyword spamming and content keyword spamming.
-In efforts to abuse other facets of how Googlebot performs its job, black hat SEO marketers and so-called experts exploited the META element called “keyword” within the HTML code of webpages states Grant McArthur who owns a Digital Marketing Agency in Glasgow.
+In efforts to abuse other facets of how Googlebot performs its job, black hat SEO marketers and so-called experts exploited the META element called “keyword” within the HTML code of webpages.

 These codes were supposed to tell Googlebot what the websites and webpages were about, and thus help it in its task of crawling and ranking websites.
 Because of this, black hat practices developed where the META keyword element was misused to designate keywords that had nothing to do with website content.

 Content keyword spamming also became prevalent: “keywords” the words that search users would use to conduct a query through Google were overstuffed and used too many times within content solely to increase website ranking.
 This led to websites misleading search users and containing useless, spam content.